 Santo: I think the result of this position (*if both players play correctly*) would be (Assuming as always that there are no ko threats bigger than the Molasses ko, so that it cannot be immediately resolved during the game):

-1) Basic ko (Japanese Rules) : Antiseki (Unless there is another source of infinite moves like a double-ko seki, in which case it may become a no result).(Explanation: At the game's end, the Ko is asymmetric.
+1) Basic ko (Japanese Rules) : Antiseki (Unless another ko appears, in which case it may become a no result since the molasses ko provides an infinity of ko threats just like double-ko seki does).(Explanation: At the game's end, the Ko is asymmetric.
 One player's big string is uncapturable, but the other player's big string can be captured immediately in hypothetical play since there are no ko threats to save him.
-HOWEVER, the (four) intermediate ko-stones of both players are dead (they are not even uncapturable-2).
+HOWEVER, the (four) intermediate ko-stones of both players are all dead (they are not even uncapturable-2).
 Thus, even though one big string is deemed alive and the other dead, the situation becomes an antiseki and scores 0 points locally for both players, with no stones removed.
 The losing player (the one which will lose if the game is scored as an antiseki) would like not to pass at this point, instead taking the molasses ko and reversing the situation.
 But then, after his opponent passes, he will be forced to find a move somewhere else in order not to pass and end the game.
-Since it is always the losing player that tries the game not to end who is forced to find a move somewhere else, he will eventually run out of moves (unless double-ko seki or similar somewhere else) or lose enough points by filling his own territory / playing losing moves.
+Since it is always the losing player that tries the game not to end who is forced to find a move somewhere else, he will eventually run out of moves or lose enough points by filling his own territory / playing losing moves.
 If jigo is the result of antiseki (when integer komi is used), then both players could cooperate to void the game by continuing to play on the molasses ko.
 It seems strange though that none of them would prefer jigo (which would be achieved by any of the players passing)).

-4) Chinese superko (Chinese Rules): Seki-like life, or void if double-ko seki somewhere else or similar.
+4) Chinese superko (Chinese Rules): Seki-like life, or void if another ko appears.
 The analysis is just like the japanese case, since chinese specific superko (for sending two - returning one) does not apply here.
-So for the same reasons, the groups would end up alive (antiseki does not exist in chinese rules), unless there were an infinity of ko threats so that the referee would void the game.
+So for the same reasons, the groups would end up alive (antiseki does not exist in chinese rules), unless the game ends up voided because of repetition if there is another ko or repetition somewhere else on the board.

 If anybody can confirm that my analysis is correct, it will serve as a quick reference of the (typical) result according to ruleset for future readers.